Colombia - Country Commercial Guide

 Opportunities

-The outlook for the Colombian electricity sector is promising since the government is developing several new power generation projects to accommodate growing demand through 2031.
+Since the government is developing several new power generation projects to accommodate growing demand through 2031, the outlook for the Colombian electricity sector is promising.
 The 2.4 GW Ituango hydro project that suffered from landslides and flooding of its powerhouse has a delay in its completion.
-Its first unit of phase one is projected to come online in 2023, and the final unit of phase two is projected to reach completion in 2026.
+The first unit one came online at the end of 2022, and the final unit is projected to reach completion in 2026.
+Empresas Publicas de Medellin (EPM) is still facing issues of high technical complexity, the shielding of the vertical pressure wells, and the underwater works at a depth of 50 meters in the reservoir have become the critical path and EPM requires the contribution of world-class companies and professionals and use of the most modern technologies to continue operations.

-The country is developing the regulatory framework to promote new technologies such as geothermal, hydrogen (green and blue) and offshore wind.
-The public consultation of the geothermal regulation took place in December 2020.
-The final decree should be released soon.
-The Ministry of Mines and Energy announced that the roadmap for green and blue hydrogen to assess its competitiveness and domestic demand should be ready in October 2021.
+The country is developing the regulatory framework to promote new technologies such as geothermal, hydrogen (green and blue), and offshore wind.
+The Ministry of Mines and Energy has published the roadmap for green and blue hydrogen (September 2021) and for offshore wind (May 2022).
+In April 2022, Colombia launched Colombia’s Green Taxonomy, a tool that facilitates the channeling of resources to achieve the country’s environmental objectives.

 Trade Events